 - Reduce or stop smoking and alcohol consumption.
 Both can negatively impact circulation, immune function, and healing capabilities of the body.

 - Cut down on stress.
-Stress releases chemicals that can compromise healing functions in the body, and cause additional cell death and damage.
-Meditation, mindfulness, psychotherapy, and medications can help if you suffer with chronic stress or anxiety, too.
+Stress releases chemicals that can compromise healing functions in the body and cause additional cell death and damage.
+Meditation, mindfulness, psychotherapy, and medications can help if you suffer from chronic stress or anxiety, too.

 - Be sure to get 7 to 8 hours of good quality, restful sleep every night.
 Your body is designed to rest, repair, and reset during sleep, and a lot of the healing processes take place during sleep.

 Medical Therapies and Supplements for a Healing Boost

 Sometimes, however, lifestyle choices or improvements are not enough to see noticeable results.
 This may especially be true if you are putting your body under a lot of strain, such as building muscle for athletic competition.
 In order to get a healing boost in these cases, or where lifestyle choices alone have failed to help, there are therapies, treatments, and supplements that have been shown to impact one or more mechanisms of the healing process.

 - Consider taking vitamin supplements or a multivitamin supplement.
 Vitamin C and zinc are both essential for cell proliferation and regeneration.

 - Low platelet levels impair healing function.
 Likewise, blood thinners reduce platelet concentration and clotting ability.
 Medications to address these conditions can improve injury healing and repair.

 - Reduced levels of growth hormone, as you get older, can make it harder to heal.
 Taking a growth hormone-releasing supplement can help you produce more of your own natural growth hormone from the pituitary, and thus provides a healing boost.